wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 print("Final answer:", response["answer"])
 ```

 And with this you already have a useful LLM that can independently choose any of the tools available to run all sorts of actions on its own.

-Goodbye copy/paste.
+Goodbye copy pasta.

 ## Adding a Validation Loop

 The thing is, that agents get it wrong all the time.

-The best thing we can do is add a validation step before we send the final response to the user.
-We want to check if the LLM actually accomplished the task set by the user.
+The best thing we can do to ensure tasks are completed correctly, is to add a validation step before we send the final response to the user.

 If we skip this step, it is very likely that the agent will do some of the work, and forget to do the rest, giving the user an incomplete response.